Eskander/haos-printer/README.md

 # Network Printing for Home Assistant

-WIP - BROKEN - Do not use
+WIP - Experimental
+- Alpha quality
+- Not recommended for production
+- Expect crashes and unresponsiveness